peterherrmann/BetterLog/README.md

   }
 }
 ````
-The log be output like this:
+Errors can be displayed with stacktraces:

 ![](http://i.imgur.com/WewgZCD.png)